See also Situational Modifiers

 - Manouevre action

-- You may only move during a manoeuvre or major action.
+- You may only move during a manoeuvre or major action (used as a manoeuvre).

-Using a non-passive feat counts as a manoeuvre even if it is part of you main action.
+Using some non-passive feats count as a manoeuvre even if it is part of you main action.

 Picking up an item from the floor in combat (within 5')